 Business culture in Hong Kong

 The Asian concept of 'saving face' applies in Hong Kong, so expats should avoid embarrassing, confronting or contradicting business associates at all costs.
 Bad news should never be presented in the company of others.
 Containing emotions is also very important as anyone who openly displays anger or irritation is likely to make a bad impression, causing the person losing their temper and those around them to lose face as well.

 Westerners aren't necessarily expected to bow when greeting local associates, although if no handshake is offered a bow is appropriate.
 It should be noted that handshakes in Hong Kong may not be as firm as expats might be used to.
 Associates may avert their eyes when greeting as a sign of respect and, while this won't necessarily be expected from an expat, it is a good idea not to hold another person's gaze too strongly.
 Similarly, a moderate amount of eye contact is suggested during conversations.

 Expats should pay close attention to their choice of words and the way in which they are conveyed.
 Using confrontational or vulgar language, especially expletives, is a sure way to lose face.
 Poor choice of words, or even tone, can be enough to sever a relationship with a business.
 It may not be evident at the time, but the message will become clear as future efforts to meet or do business are continuously deflected.

-On another note, while physical contact, especially between people of the same gender, is fairly common in a social setting, it should not extend beyond a handshake in the business setting – most people dislike being touched by strangers.
-Conversely, people in Hong Kong might hold conversations at a much closer distance than some expatriates will be used to.
+On another note, while physical contact, especially between people of the same gender, is fairly common in a social setting, it should not extend beyond a handshake in the business setting – most locals dislike being touched by strangers.
+Conversely, people in Hong Kong might hold conversations at a much closer distance than some expats will be used to.